-Please refer to Section 4 of ETL Guidance Note 5 "ETL Testing Programme: Energy Technology List (ETL) Product Testing Framework" for further guidance on the submission of test results, and minimum information requirements.
+Please refer to the ETL Testing Framework for further guidance on the submission of test results, and minimum information requirements.

-e) A Declaration of Conformity with UK/EU Directives on product safety, including one of the following:

-- i) An appropriate Conformity Assessment mark. - ii) The Pressure Equipment (Safety) Regulations 2016. - f) For products with a thermal input greater than or equal to 1MW, and less than 50MW, a statement that the product complies with the minimum requirements as stated in Annex II of the Medium Combustion Plant Directive (EU) 2015/2193 - g) Evidence that a quality assurance system/procedures is/are in place to: - i) Control the specification, design, manufacturing and testing of the products. - h) A signed application checklist.
+- e) A Declaration of Conformity with UK/EU Directives on product safety, including one of the following: - i) An appropriate Conformity Assessment mark. - ii) The Pressure Equipment (Safety) Regulations 2016. - f) For products with a thermal input greater than or equal to 1MW, and less than 50MW, a statement that the product complies with the minimum requirements as stated in Annex II of the Medium Combustion Plant Directive (EU) 2015/2193 - g) Evidence that a quality assurance system/procedures is/are in place to: - i) Control the specification, design, manufacturing and testing of the products. - h) A signed application checklist.